MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationUpgrade.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Animation Reference - Upgrading Animation Scripts ms.prod: gaming
+title: Animation Documentation - Upgrading Animation Scripts ms.prod: gaming
 ---

-# Animation Reference - Upgrading Animation Scripts
+# Animation Documentation - Upgrading Animation Scripts

 If you are updating your Animation scripts to the latest version of Minecraft: Bedrock Edition, there are a few steps needed depending on what version of Minecraft they were written in.